2016 •Nintendo Entertainment System

 The vertical shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.

 RG-FC520 leaves the strongest impression when you frame it as a recommendation for players who care about nostalgia, portability, and quick pick-up sessions.
-That is also what turns the buying advice from noise into something useful.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around NES (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually GB300, followed by GameBoy ESP32, because that is where the shape of the market around it comes into focus.
-That is what a good review should do: not close the conversation, but sharpen the next choice.
+A useful verdict should leave the reader more curious, but also more precise.

 Games shown here match systems this handheld can run at a B grade or better.